Life Is Other presents artistic and theoretical

-and theoretical positions that deal with the dynamics of and points of transition between animate and inanimate matter.
-Following
+positions that deal with the dynamics of and points of transition between animate and inanimate matter.
+Following on from

-the technological sciences destabilize and expand the concept of living things.
-How do biological entities, machines, media,
+sciences destabilize and expand the concept of living things.
+How do biological entities, machines, media, architectures,

-Holobiont theory of biologist Lynn Margulis opens up new perspectives on life as a cooperative, holistic system: The "other"
+theory of biologist Lynn Margulis opens up new perspectives on life as a cooperative, holistic system: The "other" is not

 With contributions by Bruno Clarke, Monika Bakke, Eduardo Kac, Dorion Sagan, Astrid Schrader, Paul Vanouse, and others.